AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-recipe.md

 ---
 # Create a model using JupyterLab Notebooks

-This tutorial walks you through the required steps to create a recipe using the JupyterLab notebooks recipe builder template.
+This tutorial walks you through the required steps to create a model using the JupyterLab notebooks recipe builder template.

 ## Concepts introduced: